egtork/mailrandom/README.md

 If an SMTP mail server password is required but not specified using the `-p` flag, the program will look to the `MAIL_PASS` environment variable.

+To see all command line options, run:

+    mailrandom -h

 ## Weighting

 If item k has weight `w_k`, it will be selected with probability `w_k / (w_1 + w_2 + ... + w_total)`.
 Weights can be non-negative integers or floating point numbers.